JoseEdeNeto/SoftwareMaintenanceSO37A_ES71_2018_01/README.md

 ## About the Application

-Scheduling trips to a bus company
+Trips scheduling to a bus company.

 Frameworks: